The Adventure Grant

 Off-track trekking in East Timor, Evie Clarke, Alice Newman, and Emma Johnson

-Into the Undergrowth, Ben Webb and Rose Beagley
+Kayaking the Denison River, Tasmania, Ben Webb and Rose Beagley